 On April 25, the world’s wealthiest individual agreed to buy Twitter using a financing strategy that has concerned some Tesla investors.

 Musk promised to provide $21 billion in equity in addition to promising tens of billions of dollars in Tesla stock to support margin loans.
-According to the filing on Thursday, that figure has climbed to $27.25 billion.

-Saudi Prince Alwaleed bin Talal, chairman of the board at Kingdom Holding Firm and one of Twitter’s most ardent supporters, has agreed to pledge nearly 35 million shares in Twitter — worth $1.9 billion — in order to maintain a stake in the company following Musk’s takeover.
+According to the filing on Thursday, that figure has climbed to $27.25 billion Saudi Prince Alwaleed bin Talal, chairman of the board at Kingdom Holding Firm and one of Twitter’s most ardent supporters, has agreed to pledge nearly 35 million shares in Twitter — worth $1.9 billion — in order to maintain a stake in the company following Musk’s takeover.

 He earlier rejected Musk’s offer, claiming that it fell “far short of the underlying worth of Twitter.”
 Musk is reportedly in talks with Twitter co-founder Jack Dorsey about contributing some of his shares to the purchase Musk’s new investors include a slew of traditional asset managers, venture capital firms, boutique hedge funds, and one of the world’s largest capital pools.
 Qatar Holding, a subsidiary of the country’s sovereign wealth fund, has committed to provide $375 million.